 Application Deadline: November 14, 2017

 The BC SUPPORT Unit Fraser Centre is offering planning awards for patient-oriented research or knowledge translation projects, in the amount of $10,000 each.
 This award is open to patients, researchers, health practitioners, or decision makers who work or live in the area that Fraser Health serves, including satellite campuses such as SFU Harbour Centre.

 Application Deadline: November 15th, 2017

-Rewarding Success is an experimental funding model that is being piloted in five provinces: British Columbia, Alberta, Manitoba, Saskatchewan, and Newfoundland & Labrador.
+Rewarding Success is an experimental funding model that is being piloted in four provinces: British Columbia, Alberta, Manitoba and Newfoundland & Labrador.
 This initiative is similar to other funding models that have been developed to support innovation and impact, such as risk sharing, social impact bonds, and innovation prizes.

 For more information, please visit the SPOR Rewarding Success webpage, or contact the CIHR.

 Note: A BC-specific Rewarding Success webinar was held on October, 23, 2017.
 Click here for the recording.

 These awards provide the opportunity for researchers, health care providers, decision makers and patient partners to develop patient-oriented research studies in Northern BC.
 The award will help to catalyze research that aligns with the SPOR Capacity Development Framework and the SPOR Patient Engagement Framework.
 The total amount available for this competition is $50,000, which will fund up to five awards.